johntelforduk/advent-of-code-2025/README.md

 ## Day 11: Reactor

-Paths that are solutions to Part 1.
+All of the paths that are solutions to Part 1 (477 paths).

 ![Paths](./11-reactor/day11.gif)